Sublime Dentistry - Halifax

 When Is Tooth Extraction Necessary?

-1. Baby teeth that don’t naturally fall out.
+1. Baby teeth that don’t fall out naturally.

 Caring for Your Smile: A Step-by-Step Tooth Extraction Guide